Quick Start Guide

 MUD Actions

 MUD actions share a global cooldown, so keep that in mind when attempting to use them back-to-back.
-Some actions may require you to be in possession of a specific item or items, but the content should make that clear.
+Some actions may require you to be in possession of a specific item or items, but the description should make that clear.

 /break <thing>